R220 Supplement, References to Responsibilities

 R566, Audit Review Process

 4.2.
-Submission of Reports: All initial issue, annual internal audit, compliance review and external audit reports with appropriate institutional response included either in the body of the report or in an attachment, shall be submitted at the time of their issuance to the chairperson of the institutional Board of Trustees, the chairperson of the State Board of Regents, the members of the Subcommittee, the Commissioner of Higher Education, the Associate Commissioner for Finance and Facilities, and the Supervising General Auditor (SGA).
-Institutions may submit eight copies of the report to the SGA who will distribute them to the Regents, the Commissioner, and Associate Commissioner.
+Submission of Reports: All initial issue, annual internal audit, compliance review and external audit reports with appropriate institutional response included either in the body of the report or in an attachment, shall be submitted at the time of their issuance to the chairperson of the institutional Board of Trustees, the chairperson of the Board of Higher Education, the members of the Subcommittee, the Commissioner of Higher Education, the Associate Commissioner for Finance and Facilities, and the Supervising General Auditor (SGA).
+Institutions may submit eight copies of the report to the SGA who will distribute them to the Board members, the Commissioner, and Associate Commissioner.

 4.4.
 Resolution of Outstanding Recommendations: In order to assure that each audit recommendation is properly addressed, each institution shall have a process whereby recommendations are resolved to the maximum extent possible.
 Responsibility for ensuring the resolution of recommendations shall rest with the institution’s president.
 Where a compliance review report indicates that recommendations have not been fully implemented or have not otherwise been resolved to the satisfaction of the auditor, the institution’s president or the president’s designee shall submit a letter of resolution to the chairperson of the institutional Board of Trustees, with copies to the chairperson of the Subcommittee, the Commissioner of Higher Education, the Associate Commissioner for Finance and Facilities and the SGA.
 The letter of resolution shall identify the audit, briefly state the recommendation involved and shall comment on the action finally taken and the reason therefore.